tobyesmith/singularity101/intro.md

-# Welcome to Singularity Tutorial
+# Welcome to the Singularity Tutorial

 In recent years, container runtimes have become an indispensable tool in large computing environments and high performance computing (HPC) labs.